t-regx/t-regx.github.io/docs/replace-callback.md

 // This code is actually impossible in Vanilla-PHP.
 // In T-Regx, Match details can be cast to string - that's the matched text
-// In Vanilla, $match is an array, which won't cast to string that easily
+// In Vanilla, $match is an array, and arrays won't cast to string that easily

 // preg::replace_callback('/[A-Z][a-z]+/', 'strtoupper', $subject, 2);